Owing to different clinical manifestations and a unique, specific, pathology, renal artery aneurysms are discussed separately.

-The reported incidence of VAA is approximately 0.01% to 2% in autopsy and angiographic studies 2 and more than a half are related to splenic artery aneurysms.
-Multiple aneurysms are present in approximately one third of patients 3.
-The proportion of aneurysm between visceral arteries are 1:
+The reported incidence of visceral artery aneurysms is approximately 0.01% to 2% on autopsy and angiographic studies 2, with over half the cases involving splenic artery aneurysms.
+Multiple aneurysms are present in approximately one third of the cases 3.
+The distribution among visceral arteries is 1:

 - splenic artery aneurysm: ~60% to 80%